Peter Luger Steakhouse | Hall of Fame Feasts

 Like many others, I first became acquainted with Well’s writing in his venomous (yet hilarious) take-down of Guy’s American Kitchen and Bar.
 Written in a sardonic tone, the review painted a clear picture of the issues he encountered and was very heavy on the details.
 I appreciate when a critic can support their views, rather than lash out passionately and pointlessly.

-I must say that I was quite surprised not only to read his negative review of Peter Luger — a restaurant that I’d primarily heard good things about until that point — but to see that he dropped a big fat 0 star on them.
+That being said, I was quite surprised not only to read his negative review of Peter Luger — a restaurant that I’d primarily heard good things about until that point — but to see that he dropped a big fat 0 star on them.
 With all of the heated discussion around the restaurant and more so what it represents to this city, I had to go see for myself.
 I wanted to be able to participate in the conversation from an informed point of view.

 Luckily, I had a friend visiting from out of town that week.
-I suggested that we visit Peter Luger with a few of our other friends; to which we was quite amiable.
+I suggested that we hit up Peter Luger with a few of our other friends; to which we was quite amiable.
 He had been before (back when he lived in the city) and was very excited to go back.

 Nestled near the water's edge of Williamsburg, the location still gives off an old world charm, even though the area around it has become quite modernized with yoga studios, boutiques and shared work spaces.

-When we arrived for our 9:45p timeslot, there was a crackling energy in the lobby.
+When we arrived for our 9:45p reservation, there was a crackling energy in the lobby.
 I went up to the host to confirm that our reservation was still there.
 He asked if we were all here.
 I said that 4 out of 5 of us had arrived.
 He gave me a condescending look and cheekily said "okay...well then... let me know when you’re all here....", then turned dramatically back to his conversation with the bartender.
 I walked sheepishly back to my group.
 Normally I'd be annoyed in this situation, but this somehow seemed an appropriate interaction for the setting.

 The dining room is quite open, which gave it an energetic air.
 Everyone's conversations blended into a single frenetic ambiance.
 Much less stuffy than I had pictured in my mind.